jElhamm/Article-Deep-Learning-for-the-Gaussian-Wiretap-Channel/README.md

    * Training Methods: Includes methods for training Bob and Eve's decoders, as well as for the security training phase using k-means clustering.

-   * Evaluation Functions: Functions to calculate Bit Error Rates for different Signal-to-Noise Ratios (SNR) and visualize results.
+   * Evaluation Functions: Functions to calculate Bit Error Rates for different [Signal-to-Noise Ratios (SNR)](https://en.wikipedia.org/wiki/Signal-to-noise_ratio#:~:text=Signal%2Dto%2Dnoise%20ratio%20(,the%20level%20of%20background%20noise.)) and visualize results.

    * Testing and Visualization: Functions for testing and visualization, such as plotting loss and encoding patterns.

 ## Key Components

-   * Encoder Model: A neural network model responsible for encoding the input messages.
+   * Encoder Model: A [neural networksmodel](https://en.wikipedia.org/wiki/Neural_network_(machine_learning)) responsible for encoding the input messages.

    * Decoder Models: Separate models for Bob and Eve, decoding messages from the encoded representations.